 This service gives the court and probation an option as a graduated sanction, which may keep the youth out of secure detention or an extended probation term.

 Work Crew consists of youth who have been ordered by the court or Court Services to perform community service hours.
 The work crew does community projects for various agencies, non-profit groups, churches, schools, senior citizens or persons with disabilities.
 Youth learn work ethics and a variety of skills while serving in the community.

-In 2015 youth assigned to Work Crew helped with clean up at the 4-H fair fairgrounds, worked for Utopia Wildlife Rehabilitation Center, picked up tons of trash along highways and county roads in Bartholomew County, and worked for Good Will.
-The participants were also able to successfully take 361 bags of trash off the side of the road, and with the help of the Bartholomew County Sheriff's Department were able to successfully remove a great deal of drug paraphernalia from road sides in the county.
-There were 89 youth assigned to Work Crew in 2015 which provided the county with 712 hours worked within the community, or 89 eight-hour work days.
-This program saved approximately\$7,120, which would have been the cost if this work had been completed by community agencies at \$10 per hour.
+In 2016, the Juvenile Work Crew program had another successful year.
+The youth assigned to the Juvenile Work Crew program helped clean up at the Bartholomew County 4-H fairgrounds, worked for nonprofit organizations such as Utopia Wildlife Rehabilitation Center, cleaned up overgrown county cemeteries, worked for Goodwill, and cleaned up many of the public parks and people trails around the community.
+The participants were also able to successfully take 326 bags of trash off the sides of the roads, and with the help of the Bartholomew County Sheriff's Department were able to have a large amount of drug paraphernalia removed from roadsides throughout the community.
+There were a total of 128 participants assigned to the Juvenile Work Crew program in 2016 which provided a total of 1,024 hours of work within the community.
+Shown below are before and after pictures of the participants work at St. John's Lutheran Union Cemetery.